techidaily/site-facebook/source/_posts/facebook-for-visuals-mastering-hd-content-postings.md

  Once you've saved the settings, every video you post on Facebook via the mobile app will upload in the highest quality as long as your network is capable of doing so.

- If you need a refresher on the process of uploading, go over our guide on[how to post a video on Facebook](https://www.makeuseof.com/how-to-post-video-on-facebook/) .
+ If you need a refresher on the process of uploading, go over our guide on [how to post a video on Facebook](https://www.makeuseof.com/how-to-post-video-on-facebook/) .

- If you want to save videos you've seen online, check out this guide on[how to save or download any video from the internet](https://www.makeuseof.com/tag/18-free-ways-to-download-any-video-off-the-internet/) , including on Facebook.
+ If you want to save videos you've seen online, check out this guide on [how to save or download any video from the internet](https://www.makeuseof.com/tag/18-free-ways-to-download-any-video-off-the-internet/) , including on Facebook.

 ## Why Are My HD Photos and Videos Blurry on Facebook?